-This section first elaborates upon the effects of the WOW programme in the lives of drivers, then discusses the opportunities and constraints facing Azad Foundation and Sakha Cabs.
-Finally, it describes the broader implications of the findings and identify why it is important to look beyond limited definitions of cost-effectiveness and scale to enable initiatives like WOW to succeed.
-Presenting the findings in this order follows the order in which the research was conducted: first, interviewing women about economic and social outcomes of becoming trained drivers; then, interviewing programme staff about institutional opportunities and constraints; and, finally, using these findings to reflect on the wider implications of programmes like WOW.
+In this section, I first elaborate upon the effects of the WOW program in the lives of drivers.
+Second, I discuss the opportunities and constraints facing Azad Foundation and Sakha Cabs.
+Finally, I describe the broader implications of the findings and identify why it is important for us to look beyond limited definitions of cost-effectiveness and scale to enable initiatives like WOW to succeed.
+I chose to organise findings this way because this is the order in which the research was conducted: I interviewed women about economic and social outcomes of becoming trained drivers; I interviewed program staff about institutional opportunities and constraints; and I finally used these findings to reflect on the wider implications of programs like WOW.